DylanNguyenGit/CMPE258-Project/README.md

     - adamax = use of adamax optimizer instead of adam

 ## Full Training Process
-Files were run either by pressing the run button in Pycharm or with `python FILE` int he terminal.
+Files were run either by pressing the run button in Pycharm or with `python FILE` in the terminal.
 The files were run in the following order to train the model:
 1. prep_dataset
 2. prep_text
 3. train_model